sermon: Knowing, Following, and Striving for Christ

 Jesus was teaching that any loss the disciple's suffered, God would abundantly compensate for.
 Spiritually, there is no comparison.

 Most of you are very familiar with one of his most popular American stories, written by the novelist and writer, Mark Twain.
 He told the story of the Prince and the Pauper.
 The two main characters were boys who came from entirely different backgrounds and circumstances, but they looked alike.
-One day when by chance they were thrown together, they decided to put on each others clothes, and the prince put on the pauper's rags, and the poor boy put on the rich one’s finery, but the boys became separated, the pauper was mistaken for the prince and taken to live in the palace, while the prince was turned back to the poor streets of London, where he suffered great indignities before he eventually regained his rightful place and his throne.
+One day, when by chance they were thrown together, they decided to put on each other's clothes, and the prince put on the pauper's rags, and the poor boy put on the rich one’s finery.
+But the boys became separated, the pauper was mistaken for the prince and taken to live in the palace, while the prince was turned back to the poor streets of London, where he suffered great indignities before he eventually regained his rightful place and his throne.
 We all have that mental picture, now please turn to II Corinthians 8.

-In a similar way, Christ took on our poverty, and while we have been clothed in his finery, notice what Paul writes,
+In a similar way, Christ took on our poverty, and while we have been clothed in His finery.
+Notice what Paul writes,

-II Corinthians 8:9 For you know the grace of our Lord Jesus Christ, that though He was rich, yet for you sakes He became poor, that you [each of us] through His poverty might become rich.
+II Corinthians 8:9 For you know the grace of our Lord Jesus Christ, that though He was rich, yet for your sakes He became poor, that you [each of us] through His poverty might become rich.
 [We could add the word spiritually to that].

 He became poor as we were so that we might be clothed in His righteousness.
 He endured suffering and death so that we might become like Him, sons of God and co-heirs with Christ of God's glory.

 It is true that the pauper must give up their rags, but there is no comparison between our rags and God's glory.
 Jesus has told us that there is nothing given up in this life that does not get replaced a hundredfold by spiritual treasure.
 Not only in this world, but in the eternity also.